OX Broker

 User

-Type the user that was generated by the OX script.
+The user that was generated by the OX script

 Password

-Type the password that was generated by the OX script.
+The password that was generated by the OX script

 Bypass SSL Verification (not recommended)

-Enable this option to ensure successful connection, if your environment lacks a proper certificate or uses a self-signed certificate.
+Enable this option if your environment lacks a proper certificate or uses a self-signed certificate

 Maintaining OX Broker